floatation for fibromyalgia

 |Muscle tightness (pattern of muscle knots called tender or trigger points, sometimes tension headaches, temporomandibular joint disorder, and irritable bowel syndrome)||Decreased muscle tension Decreased pain caused by muscle tension|

 |Mood disturbances (depression and anxiety)||Lessening of anxiety Mood elevation|

 |Inability to achieve restful sleep. (people with fibromyalgia often awaken tired, even though they report sleeping for long periods of time.
 Sleep is frequently disrupted by pain, and many patients with fibromyalgia have other sleep disorders, such as restless legs syndrome and sleep apnea, that further worsen symptoms.)||Improved Sleep|

 Research: THE FIBROMYALGIA FLOTATION PROJECT

-Currently there is a world wide effort between float centres and fibromyalgia patients worldwide to help prove the positive effects of floatation REST and fibromyalgia run by The Fibromyalgia Floatation Project overseen by Float On.
-We as a center are participating in this project, where sufferers of fibromyalgia provided the data which we gave back to the research.
+In 2013/14 there was a world wide effort between float centres and fibromyalgia patients worldwide to help prove the positive effects of floatation REST and fibromyalgia run by The Fibromyalgia Floatation Project.
+We participated as a center in this project, where sufferers of fibromyalgia provided the data which we gave back to the research.
 Hoping to see the data come out in 2017.
 There is some very good information on this site to explore further.